 Everybody cares about the million mile Tundra and the million mile Lexus.
 But they forget the American cars.
 That’s why we have another American car, which is a legend by itself.
 The Ford Crown Victoria has also managed to hit the 1 million mark.

-The car was purchased in 2002 by a man which is now retired and wanted to sell the car.
+The car was purchased in 2002 by a man who is now retired and wants to sell the car.
 He drove it in 48 states including Mexico and the car was running smoothly all its long life.
 The owner also took good care of it.
 Replacing the oil every 7,000 miles and making sure that everything is in perfect working order.

 And as you can see in the video that we are going to add.
 The car looks like it’s genuine and is a true million mile car.
 And it’s a Crown Victoria.
 It could get better than this?
 I think not.
 This car is a true testament that if you care for a car that the car is going to last forever.